yangofzeal/hkd_socket/README.md

 transmission for each byte actually required can translate into very large end-to-end gains.

+The larger benchmark was run with:

+python test_large.py local --size-gib 0.20 --versions 20 --changed-mib 1

+Here, --size-gib 0.20 means the persistent file state is about 204.8 MiB, --versions 20 means that state is transmitted or updated 20 times total, and --changed-mib 1 means that after the first complete snapshot, only 1 MiB changes in each later version.
+A conventional full-state socket.sendfile() path therefore retransmits roughly 204.8 MiB × 20 = 4.0 GiB, while HKD Socket sends the initial 204.8 MiB once and then only nineteen 1 MiB active updates, for about 223.8 MiB plus tiny protocol metadata.
+On macOS the measured result was:

+BASELINE tx_bytes=4294967461 tx=4.000 GiB elapsed_s=2.006864
+HKD tx_bytes=234671869 tx=223.801 MiB elapsed_s=0.442248 active_bytes=19922944 active_ranges=19

+same_final_source_sha256=True
+payload_reduction_x=18.302012
+wall_clock_speedup_x=4.537868
+baseline_elapsed_s=2.006864
+hkd_elapsed_s=0.442248
+baseline_tx=4.000 GiB
+hkd_tx=223.801 MiB
+PASS_CLIENT=True

+This larger run shows the intended HKD∞ scaling more clearly than the earlier --size-gib 0.05 --versions 10 --changed-mib 1 test.
+In the 0.05 GiB run, the file was only about 51.2 MiB and there were 10 versions, so the full-send baseline moved about 512 MiB, while HKD moved about 60.2 MiB, giving an 8.50× payload reduction.
+In the new 0.20 GiB run, the persistent state is four times larger and the number of versions doubles to 20, while the active change remains fixed at only 1 MiB per version.
+That causes the full-send baseline to grow to 4.0 GiB, while HKD grows only to about 223.8 MiB, producing an 18.30× payload reduction—more than twice the 8.50× reduction from the smaller test.
+The wall-clock speedup does not scale identically because loopback performance is also influenced by memory copies, filesystem writes, system calls, and receiver processing; nevertheless, HKD still completed the Mac run in 0.442 s versus 2.007 s, or 4.54× faster, while reconstructing exactly the same SHA-256 state.
+The previously marketed ~261× HKD Socket figure comes from a different workload with many more versions and extremely tiny active updates: the gain is fundamentally bounded by how much unchanged state can be reused.
+With 10 versions, the theoretical ceiling is below 10× because HKD must send the first full snapshot; with 20 versions, the ceiling is below 20×, which is why this run approaches 18.3×.
+With hundreds of versions and only a few kilobytes changing each time, the full-retransmission baseline repeatedly sends the entire object while HKD continues sending almost only the active deltas, allowing ratios such as ~261×.
+In other words, 8.5×, 18.3×, and 261× are not conflicting numbers—they are different points on the same scaling curve, controlled primarily by state size, number of versions, and fraction of the state that changes per update.

 ------------------------------------------------------------------------

 # 🧠 Why HKD Socket Is Fast